Custom Workbooks and Datasets

 Create visualizations?

 The dataset is only where you query your business data.
-To analyze the results, create a workbook visualization based on the dataset.
+To see the results, create a workbook visualization based on the dataset.

 Yes

-The workbook is where you analyze your dataset query results using different visualizations such as tables, pivot tables, and charts.
-Each visualization in a workbook can be based on a different dataset.
+The workbook is where you analyze your dataset query results using tables, pivot tables, and charts.
+You can use a different dataset for each visualization.

 Automatically propagate edits to other workbook visualizations?